jinnguyen0612/DangHoangHa-PhanVanHieu-PythonProject-PTITHCM/README.md

       - pip3 install Django
   - Installing Module in project:
     - python -m pip install -r requirements. txt
+- Download This Project Zip Folder Extract it
   - Run the Django Application:
     - python manage.py runserver
 - Now enter following URL in Your Browser Installed On Your Pc